TimmoTaffy/TimmoTaffy.github.io/_posts/2025-06-07-Musee-des-Beaux-Arts-by-W.-H.-Auden.markdown

 Water; and the expensive delicate ship that must have seen·· Something amazing, a boy falling out of the sky,·· had somewhere to get to and sailed calmly on.

+*I took the College Entrance Exam on this day last year.
+Months before that spot, I encountered this poem, and read it to some others.*